API Documentation

 .

-To filter on any arbitrary type, use filter=type:value
+To filter on any arbitrary type, you may filter=type:value

 , for instance filter=port-tcp:443